Administration and Reception Hours

 Eating time - during the

-first break children are required to sit and eat their lunch for fifteen
+first and second break children are required to sit and eat their lunch for ten

 minutes.
 Eating time is fully supervised by a member of staff.
 No